gregoriomezquita/DRL_Tennis/Report.md

 The agents (2) are implemented in [Agents.py](Agents.py).
 This class depends on [ddpg.py](ddpg.py) and  [model.py](model.py).
 The first one define a single agent following [DDPG algorithm](https://arxiv.org/abs/1509.02971) and the second one define the network chosen for an agent.

-[Agents.py](Agents.py) contains the definition of n independent agents who can learn from their own experience or from everyone's experience.
-It also contains an implementation of Multi-Agent scheme acording to the paper [Multi Agent Actor Critic for Mixed Cooperative Competitive environments](https://papers.nips.cc/paper/7217-multi-agent-actor-critic-for-mixed-cooperative-competitive-environments.pdf) by [OpenAI]().
+[Agents.py](Agents.py) contains the definition of n independent agents who can learn from their own experience or from everyone's experience as well as an implementation of Multi-Agent scheme acording to the paper [Multi Agent Actor Critic for Mixed Cooperative Competitive environments](https://papers.nips.cc/paper/7217-multi-agent-actor-critic-for-mixed-cooperative-competitive-environments.pdf) by [OpenAI](https://openai.com/).

 <p align="center">
   <img src="images/MARL.png">